-Bind handlers can be registered on all dataflow channels (variables, queues or broadcasts) either using the >> operator and the then() or the whenBound() methods.
-They will be run once a value is bound to the variable.
+Bind handlers can be registered on all dataflow channels (variables, queues or broadcasts) eithe and the then() or the whenBound() methods.
+They will be run once a value is bound to the variab

-Dataflow queues and broadcasts also support a wheneverBound method to register a closure or a message handler to run each time a value is bound to them.
+Dataflow queues and broadcasts also support a wheneverBound method to register a closure or run each time a value is bound to them.